Grizedale - Parkamoor

 Lake District Mountain Bike Route Guide

-This route is 17.1 miles of great rocky riding starting from the Grizedale Vistors Centre.
-It begins on the man made mountain bike trails of The North Face Trail, before heading along the fells above Coniston Water for the fantastic Parkamoor descent into High Nibthwaite.
-Although this descent is the highlight the ones that follow don't disappoint and there's a real rock fest to finish.
+This is a mountain bike route of 17.1 miles starting from the Grizedale Vistors Centre, in the Lake District.
+The ride begins on the man-made mtb trails of The North Face Trail before heading out across the fells near Coniston Water for some fantastic rocky riding, which makes up the rest of the route.
+While the Parkamoor descent to High Nibthwaite is the highlight of the ride the ones that follow don't disappoint and there's a real rock fest to finish.

-6. Go straight on through the gate and along the double track, keeping the trees on the left, to a gate a little further on.
-After the gate bear right and follow the signposted bridleway.
-There are usually some long, deep puddles on this section of track.
-After a short descent climb through a gate and continue straight up the rocky double track, past the grassy bridleway signed off to the right.
-At the top of this short climb the track flattens off for a while before it heads down hill for another fun, rocky descent that ends at a gated junction with a lane (GR323894).
+6. Go straight on through the gate and follow the double track, keeping the trees on the left, to the next gate a little further on.
+At the junction directly after turn right and follow the signposted bridleway along the double track.
+Follow the track ahead, negotiating the deep puddles on the way, then go down a short rocky descent.
+At the bottom go straight on through a gate and climb the rocky double track past the grassy bridleway signposted off to the right.
+After reaching the top descend to another deep puddle in the bottom of a dip, which has a small stone bridge on the right.
+Follow the track straight on and climb out of the dip.
+At the top continue following the track ahead as it goes down a fun, rocky descent that ends at a gated junction with a lane (GR323894).

-11. Go straight across the junction and head along the singletrack that undulates along the line of the hill and bears left.
-The track soon heads downhill for another fantastic descent.
-The trail drops over some rocks and comes to a junction with a forest track (GR349932).
-Go straight across this junction and down some more rocks to head into the trees.
-What follows is a great section of rocky and rooty woodland singletrack before some tight, loose and rocky corners that lead to the junction with the lane at the bottom (GR354937).
+11. Go straight across the junction and follow the singletrack ahead that undulates along the line of the hill, bearing left.
+After a short climb the track then descends some rocks to a junction with a forest track (GR349932).
+Go straight on across the junction and down the singletrack that soon drops over a rock slab.
+After the slab descend the winding singletrack to a small water splash then go up a short, steep climb into the trees.
+At the top continue straight on for a great rocky and rooty woodland singletrack descent.
+The descent ends with a series of tight, loose and rocky corners that leads to the junction with the lane at the bottom (GR354937).